ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/git-commit-guidelines.md

 ## Introduction

-These guidelines are based on [AngularJS's commit message convention](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) and should be followed as closely as possible, or your pull-request is subject to rejection.
+These guidelines are based on [Conventional Commits](https://www.conventionalcommits.org/) and should be followed as closely as possible, or your pull-request is subject to rejection.

 ## Types